marciogualtieri/Slightly/README.md

         ${person.name}
     </h1>

+The expression contained in the ```data-local-var``` attribute will be evaluated before the expressions contained in its inner HTML are rendered.

-The node will be transformed as follows before its javascript is rendered by the ```RenderingTransformer```:
+The node will be transformed as follows:

     <h1>
-        ${(function(){var person = new Person("Lucy", "Rick", true, 0); return person.name;}())}
+        Lucy
     </h1>

-Another reason is that if I use the ```javax.script.ScriptEngine``` approach, I would have to do this during rendering.

-I don't want to couple the processing of the tag ```data-local-var``` with rendering.
-In this manner, I can separate these tasks in different transformations.

-Wrapping both the override expression and the contained expression inside a function creates a local scope isolated from the global scope.

-This approach works even if there are nested HTML elements inside, e.g.:
+It works even if there are nested HTML elements inside, e.g.:

     <div data-local-var='person = new Person("Lucy", "Rick", true, 0)'>
         <table>